 Step 1.
 Identify SOX compliance mandates

 SOX Section 302 and 404 have the greatest business impact in terms of compliance obligations.
-Section 302 calls for corporate responsibility for financial reporting and holds the CEO and CFO responsible for ensuring the accuracy of quarterly and annual financial statements.
-Spreadsheets, documents and emails that were used to arrive at the final financial conclusions are considered records under SOX data retention regulations, and therefore must be maintained.
+Section 302 calls for a corporate responsibility for financial reporting process and holds the CEO and CFO responsible for ensuring the accuracy of quarterly and annual financial data statements.
+Spreadsheets, documents and emails that were used to arrive at the final financial conclusions are considered records under SOX data retention requirements, and therefore must be maintained.

-Before the CEO and CFO sign the company's financial statements, there should be a workflow process in place to manage all financial statements.
-If serious errors or fraud are discovered in the financial reporting, the company would face severe penalties.
+Before the CEO and CFO sign the company's financial statements, there should be a workflow reporting process in place to manage all financial statements.
+If serious errors or fraud are discovered in the financial reporting process, the company would face severe penalties for noncompliance.

 Step 2.
 Identify data retention periods for each regulation

-In this step, we'll examine data retention periods based on recommendations made by David Balovich, founder of professional business credit consulting firm 3JM Company and a well-known expert on document retention and destruction policies set by the American Institute of Architects Austin Chapter.
+In this step, we'll examine financial data retention periods based on recommendations made by David Balovich, a well-known expert on document retention and destruction policies set by the American Institute of Architects Austin Chapter.

 SOX Act Sections 103 (a) and 801 (a) require public companies and registered public accounting firms to maintain audit work papers for at least seven years.

-SOX does not mandate private companies to comply, but under Section 802 private companies will get slapped with fines and face up to twenty years imprisonment for knowingly destroying, altering or falsifying records with the intent to impede or influence a federal investigation may be fined and/or imprisoned for no more than 20 years.
+SOX does not mandate private companies to comply, but under Section 802 whoever knowingly destroys, alters or falsifies records with the intent to impede or influence a federal investigation may be fined and/or imprisoned for no more than 20 years.

 SOX specifies different data retention dates for different document types.
 A retention period of seven years is required for: